 Projecting speed, navigation, and situational alerts onto the car windshield—directly in the operator’s field of view—offers safety and design advantages that have made head-up displays (HUDs) the vehicle segment with the highest expected growth rate in the automotive market.1

 Already introduced in several new vehicles, HUD technology is evolving rapidly.
 With the rise of virtual and augmented reality (VR, AR) in consumer electronics, user expectations regarding projection and holographic displays have set a high bar for HUD design and quality.
 The opportunity for automakers to gain a competitive advantage by offering fixed-depth, two-dimensional HUDs may be brief.
-Anticipation is already building for next-generation three-dimensional and AR HUDs, even before widespread commercial rollout of the first integrated 2D HUD systems.
+Anticipation is already building for next-generation three-dimensional and AR HUDs, even before widespread commercial rollout of the first integrated conventional (fixed-distance, 2D) HUD systems.

 HUD Quality Concerns

 The primary objective of automotive HUD systems is to improve operating safety, which requires HUD projections to exhibit a high degree of precision and visual quality.
 Creating an effective HUD system is a balancing act: a HUD projection must contrast enough from the ambient environment to be clearly visible, but be transparent enough or mapped intuitively enough that it won’t interfere with the driver's ability to view objects outside the vehicle, beyond the HUD projection, when needed.
 The driver needs to be able to remain focused on the road while viewing HUD information.
 Achieving this balance is the reason that careful optical testing is so critical in HUD design.

 The way information is displayed to the driver via the windshield is already undergoing major changes.
 As more information moves from the vehicle dashboard or console to the windshield, how should HUDs adapt?